We have tested 15 VPS plans from DigitalOcean and Amazon EC2. This page is a summary and comparison of all test results for those 2 providers.

 Sysbench test results are also available for random disk IO tests, sequential disk IO tests and memory tests.

-Review and compare all Sysbench numbers on the Sysbench Comparison page for Amazon EC2 and DigitalOcean.
+Review and compare all Sysbench numbers on the Sysbench Comparison page for DigitalOcean and Amazon EC2.

-During the whole duration of the web performance test, we collected web response times from 5 different locations in the world.
-The chart below reports the average connection + TLS handshake latency from all 5 locations.
+During the entire duration of the web performance test, we collected web response times from 5 different locations in the world.
+The chart below reports the connection establishment time + TLS handshake latency from all 5 locations.
 (That excludes the time spent on the server that is already measured in web response times above and it also excludes the DNS resolution time since it is not dependent on the provider).

 Remote Latency per Plan